Michigan State vs. Indiana State: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +3000

-- Sportsbooks rate Michigan State higher (12th-best in the country) than the computer rankings do (15th-best).
+- Oddsmakers rate Michigan State higher (12th-best in the country) than the computer rankings do (17th-best).

-- The Spartans have had the 30th-biggest change in terms of their national championship odds, falling from +1500 at the start of the season to +3000.
+- Sportsbooks have moved the Spartans' national championship odds down from +1500 at the start of the season to +3000.
+Among all teams in college basketball, that is the 30th-biggest change.

-- Michigan State's chances of winning the national championship, based on its odds, are 3.2%.
+- Michigan State has a 3.2% chance of winning the national championship, based on its moneyline odds.

 Check out all the futures bets available at BetMGM!